-If you are running Windows 10, Windows 8.1 or Windows 8, first run the inbox Deployment Image Servicing and Management (DISM) tool prior to running the System File Checker.
-(If you are running Windows 7 or Windows Vista, skip to Step 3.)
+If the device is running Windows 10, Windows 8.1, or Windows 8, first run the inbox Deployment Image Servicing and Management (DISM) tool before running the System File Checker.
+(If the device is running Windows 7 or Windows Vista, skip to Step 3.)

 - Type the following command, and then press Enter.
 It may take several minutes for the command operation to be completed.

 Important: When this command is run, DISM uses Windows Update to provide the files that are required to fix corruptions.
 However, if the Windows Update client is already broken, use a running Windows installation as the repair source, or use a Windows side-by-side folder from a network share or from a removable media, such as the Windows DVD, as the source of the files.
 To do this, run the following command instead:

 Note: Replace the C:\RepairSource\Windows placeholder with the location of the repair source.
 For more information about using the DISM tool to repair Windows, reference Repair a Windows Image.

 - At the command prompt, type the following command, and then press ENTER:

 The sfc /scannow command will scan all protected system files, and replace corrupted files with a cached copy that is located in a compressed folder at %WinDir%\System32\dllcache.

 The %WinDir% placeholder represents the Windows operating system folder.
 For example, C:\Windows.